hcholab/sfkit/docs/source/workflows.rst

 This workflows is based on the 2018 paper from nature biotechnology `Secure genome-wide association analysis using multiparty computation <https://www.nature.com/articles/nbt.4108>`__.
 It is a complete workflow for GWAS analysis using `secret sharing <https://en.wikipedia.org/wiki/Secret_sharing>`__ to allow for `secure multiparty computation <https://en.wikipedia.org/wiki/Secure_multi-party_computation>`__.

-This workflow uses all of the currently supported :doc:`commands`.

 SF-GWAS Workflow (2022 version)
 -------------------------------